rgoudard/iot_project/README.md

 After being download, pictures are send by FTP to the OVH server.
 Pictures are display on http://draweverythinggame.com/

-If you want to reproduce this project for free, you can remove the python code that does the uploading: python airnefcmd.py --outputdir="./outputs" --realtimedownload="only" --downloadexec pictures will be download on the directory output.
+If you want to reproduce this project for free, you can remove the python code that does the uploading:
+`python airnefcmd.py --outputdir="./outputs" --realtimedownload="only" --downloadexec`
+Pictures will be download on the directory output.
 After that you can host them in a locally setted website.
 For more simplicity you can search for a portfolio template.